Minimal genera of open 4-manifolds: Controlling the genus function

-\item[c)] The smoothings constructed above have Stein-Casson type for some orientation on $X$, unless $g'=g$ and $X$ is a bundle over $F=\R P^2$ with $e(X)=0$ or over $S^2$ with $|e(X)|\le 1$.
-Excluding the discussion of ${\rm H}_2(X;\Z_2)$, there are such Stein-Casson smoothings for each orientation of $X$ whenever $|e(X)|\le -\chi(F)$. \end{itemize} \end{thm}
+\item[b)] If $F$ is nonorientable, $g'\ge g$ and $g'\equiv g$ mod 2, then $X$ admits a smoothing for which $G(\alpha)=g'-1$.
+If $g'<g$, then no such smoothing exists. \end{itemize} These smoothings have Stein--Casson type for some orientation on $X$, unless $g'=g$ and $X$ is a bundle over $F=\R P^2$ with Euler number $e(X)=0$ or over $S^2$ with $|e(X)|\le 1$.
+There are such Stein--Casson smoothings for each orientation of $X$ whenever $|e(X)|\le -\chi(F)$, where $\chi$ denotes the Euler characteristic. \end{thm}

-The case of orientable $F$ is treated from a somewhat different viewpoint in \cite{JSG} Example~6.1(b).
+The case of orientable $F$ is treated from a somewhat different viewpoint in \cite[Example~6.1(b)]{JSG}.
+For nonorientable $F$, one can similarly analyze the minimal genus of the generator of ${\rm H}_2(X;\Z_2)$, for nonorientable surfaces whose $w_1$ pulls back from that of $F$, by reducing to the orientable case in $\widetilde X$ \cite{MinGen}.